 Or

 C. You are the depositor and will be answering questions about someone else, who is living.
 They must consent to you doing so.
 ‘CONSENT FORM C: FOR FILMMAKER COMPLETION’

+D. You are the depositor and will be answering questions about someone else, who is living, but who is unable to give informed consent.
+Consent must be given by a proxy on the following form: ‘CONSENT FORM D FOR FILMMAKER PROXY COMPLETION’

 What is the research about?